Conveuropean logo

 Dublin Ireland

-Probably the last sunny and warm day Dublin 09 ...
-I don't know how many times I passed by Merrion Row in front of St. Stephens Green, but way too many!, nevertheless, today when were walking with K. we noticed there was a tourist taking pictures in the middle of nowhere.
-When I watched closely I noticed she was taking pictures of this old Cemetary, the "Hughenot", where there are buried the descendants of the Hughenots, who escaped the french prosecution.
+Probably the last sunny and warm day in Dublin.
+I don't know how many times I passed by Merrion Row in front of St. Stephen's Green, but way too many!
+Nevertheless, today when we were walking with K., we noticed there was a tourist taking pictures in the middle of nowhere.
+When I watched closely, I noticed she was taking pictures of this old Cemetery, the "Huguenot," where the descendants of the Huguenots, who escaped the French persecution, are buried.
 Interesting how I missed this spot so many times!

 Saint Patrick's Day Sunset